Thomas Nagel: Overview

 Nagel argues that some phenomena are not best grasped from a more objective perspective.
 The standpoint of the thinker does not present itself to the thinker: they are that standpoint.
 One learns and uses mental concepts by being directly acquainted with one's own mind, whereas any attempt to think more objectively about mentality would abstract away from this fact.
 It would, of its nature, leave out what it is to be a thinker, and that, Nagel believes, would be a falsely objectifying view.
 Being a thinker is to have a subjective perspective on the world; if one abstracts away from this perspective one leaves out what he sought to explain.

 Nagel thinks that philosophers, over-impressed by the paradigm of the kind of objective understanding represented by modern science, tend to produce theories of the mind that are falsely objectifying in precisely this kind of way.
 They are right to be impressed—modern science really is objective—but wrong to take modern science to be the only paradigm of objectivity.
 The kind of understanding that science represents does not apply to everything people would like to understand.

-As a philosophical rationalist, Nagel believes that a proper understanding of the place of mental properties in nature will involve a revolution in our understanding of both the physical and the mental, and that this is a reasonable prospect that people can anticipate in the near future.
+As a philosophical rationalist, Nagel believes that a proper understanding of the place of mental properties in nature will involve a revolution in our understanding of the physical and the mental, and that this is a reasonable prospect that people can anticipate in the near future.
 A plausible science of the mind will give an account of the stuff that underpins mental and physical properties in such a way that people will simply be able to see that it necessitates both of these aspects.
 Now, it seems to people that the mental and the physical are irreducibly distinct, but that is not a metaphysical insight, or an acknowledgment of an irreducible explanatory gap, but simply where people are at their present stage of understanding.

 Nagel's rationalism and tendency to present human nature as composite, structured around our capacity to reason, explains why he thinks that therapeutic or deflationary accounts of philosophy are complacent and that radical skepticism is, strictly speaking, irrefutable.
 The therapeutic or deflationary philosopher, influenced by Wittgenstein's later philosophy, reconciles people to the dependence of our worldview on our "form of life".
 Nagel accuses Wittgenstein and American philosopher of mind and language Donald Davidson of philosophical idealism.
 Both ask people to take up an interpretative perspective to making sense of other speakers in the context of a shared, objective world.
 This, for Nagel, elevates contingent conditions of our makeup into criteria for what is real.
 The result "cuts the world down to size" and makes what there is dependent on what there can be interpreted to be.
-Nagel claims this is no better than more orthodox forms of idealism in which reality is claimed to be made up of mental items or constitutively dependent on a form supplied by the mind.
+Nagel claims this is no better than more orthodox forms of idealism in which reality is claimed to be made up of mental items, or constitutively dependent on a form supplied by the mind.